4 Functions

 This section is under review.

-In the previous chapters, functions such as c(), as.factors(), and class() to mention a few were used.
-But what exactly are functions, and why are they important?
-Functions in R are self-contained blocks of code designed to perform specific tasks.
+In the previous chapters, functions such as c(), as.factors(), and class() were used.
+These objects with parentheses in front of them are referred to as functions.
+Functions are self-contained blocks of code designed to perform specific tasks.

 [1] 43.68 70.23 29.31 83.08 27.42 53.50 30.95 10.51 41.41 68.06